MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

     └── random.js       # Random Chaos game mode handler
 ```

-The entire project has been modularized so each component has a clear responsibility, making it easier to read and extend.
+The entire project has been modularized so each component has a clear responsibility, making it easier to read.

 ---

-##  User Interface Enhancements
+##  User Interface

-Significant improvements have been made to the UI:

 ### ✔️ Custom Action Buttons

 The “Start / Apply”, “New Round”, and “Reset Scores” buttons were redesigned with modern gradient colors, hover animations, and improved spacing.
 The **Start Round** button is placed at the center and styled as the main call-to-action.

+**IMPORTANT NOTE**: When starting/wanting to play, we always recommend to use the **"Start/Apply"** button.
+This will confirm both player's name, their selected colour, and most importantly the selected gamemode.
+By that we mean that if you are mid-game, and want to change the first player's colour to black, and also change from the player vs player mode to the player vs AI, you need to select firstly the new colour, then the gamemode below and finally press this button.
+A new round will start (keeping the old scores of course) with an empty board and the chosen changes.

+**SECOND IMPORTANT NOTE**: Also we must tell that **"New Round"** button keeps all the current settings and only makes the board empty and ready to play again.
+And the **"Reset Scores"** basically does the same thing, but putting both scores to 0.

+**LAST IMPORTANT NOTE WE PROMISE**: For playing, the users will have to click on the "▼" icon on top of each one of the columns.
+The piece will go to the lowest available position from that chosen column.

 ### ✔️ Enhanced Undo Button

-The "Undo last" button was transformed into a visually striking element using a purple gradient, glowing effects, and smooth animations to stand out more clearly inside the top control bar.
+The "Undo last" button was transformed into a visual element using a purple gradient, glowing effects, and smooth animations to stand out more clearly inside the top control bar.
+Its use is basically to go back the previous movement and see what happened.

 ### ✔️ GameMode Selector

-A new **“Select GameMode”** section was added below the left information panel.
+A **“Select GameMode”** section was added below the left information panel.
-This currently includes:
+We have included three main options:

 * **PVP (Player vs Player)** — pre-selected by default.
 The classic gameplay mode.
 Two human players alternate turns, competing to connect four discs in any direction.

 * **PvAI (Player vs AI)** - a new gamemode where the player competes against a smart AI opponent.
 The AI uses:
 Minimax-inspired evaluation (we saw the algorythm on the "IA" course of the university and tried to replicate it here).
-For that we had to do things like column scanning.
-threat detection, weighted scoring for 2-in-a-row and 3-in-a-row patterns (basically playing with "rewards"), make sure the blockers stop the AI from counting sequences
+Its not the smartest intelligence, but it was a fun thing to try given that both of us work on IA development jobs.
+For that we had to do things like column scanning, threat detection, weighted scoring for 2-in-a-row and 3-in-a-row patterns (basically playing with "rewards"), and making sure the blockers stop the AI from counting sequences.
 The AI always plays valid moves and attempts to block or create strong formations.

 * **Random Chaos (Player vs Player w/Random)** - A unique mode where after each player complete their turns, the board automatically adds a new disc called blocker.